 BIOGRAPHY – International artist Jeff Talman has created installations with the sound of the stars and the Sun, with the polymetric rhythms of pulsars, the hum of the Earth, the sound of the ocean's depths, and that of a single kiss.
 His installations, often collaborations with scientists, have been presented in Cathedral Square, Cologne, Germany; the MIT Media Lab, The Kitchen, St James Cathedral in Chicago, Eyebeam and other locations including four installations in the Bavarian Forest.
-Recent installations were in Marc Straus Gallery, NYC (2013), at St Paul's Chapel, Columbia University (2014 and 2015), and in Rothko Chapel, Houston (2014) in collaboration with Dr. Daniel Huber, an astrophysicist at NASA.
+Recent installations include Mt.
+Wilson Observatory in California and St. Peter's Church in midtown NYC (both collaborations with Dr. Daniel Huber, astrophysicist and member of NASA's now completed Kepler Project) Marc Straus Gallery, NYC, St Paul's Chapel at Columbia University and Rothko Chapel, Houston.

 Frequently presented in large scale, historic sites, Talman's work further investigates the nature of sound and other primal radiant or wave forces (light, gravity, the sea) and minutiae of their potential in generating concepts of natural and architectural space, human presence, place and time.
 Technically the works involve recording, acoustic analysis, programming, sound composition, photography, installation of sound distribution systems, and possible use of video and sculpture.
 Project sound became more widely available in 2011 by way of the artist's New Domain Records label.